This post contains affiliate links. Please see our disclosure policy.

 How to Assemble Peach Galette

-Roll dough into a large circle about 10 tp 12-inches wide and ¼-inch thick.
+- Roll dough into a large circle about 10 tp 12-inches wide and 1/4-inch thick.
 Coat the center with a thin layer of almond meal.

-Start two inches from the edge of the dough and begin laying the peach slices in a circle, slightly overlapping each other in a spiral until you reach the center.
+- Start two inches from the edge of the dough and begin laying the peach slices in a circle, slightly overlapping each other in a spiral until you reach the center.

-Fold the dough inwards towards the peaches, slightly overlapping the outer circle, crimping as you go.
+- Fold the dough inwards towards the peaches, slightly overlapping the outer circle, crimping as you go.

-Brush the crust with a light coating of egg wash and sprinkle with coarse sugar.
+- Brush the crust with a light coating of egg wash and sprinkle with coarse sugar.
 Chill the galette for 30 minutes before baking.

-Recipe Tips
+Helpful Tips

 - Use ripe but firm peaches – Too soft and they’ll turn mushy; too firm and they won’t release their juices properly.